 - Language barrier.
 The official language in Ukraine is Ukrainian.
 99% of the country’s universities teach in Ukrainian, and English is taught at an elementary level.
 Most Ukrainian devs need a translator to communicate with English-speaking customers.

-- Blockchain solutions are still in very early stages.
+- Blockchain solutions are still in the very early stages.
 Blockchain just started gaining popularity in Ukraine.
 With only a few developers in the country, if you are looking for someone who knows how to code the Blockchain, you might be in trouble.

 Outsourcing to the Philippines